monisha16/VTU-7thSem-Lab/README.md

 # VTU-7thSem-Lab
-Repo with programs for the Machine Learning Lab (15CSL76).
-All the programs are in `.ipnyb` Jupyter notebook format.

 ## Instructions
 - If you open this repo on your phone, make sure to switch to a Desktop Version of the site to see the notebooks in your browser